1. Extra investing fees

 Even when you’re spending money, you should be making money.
 Too many people leave cash on the table when they could get rewarded for buying items they want anyway.

-Likewise, you can earn free gift cards when you shop online through a service called Swagbucks.
-Plus, you can earn even more by answering surveys or watching videos, if you have the time.
+Likewise, using a shopping app, like Swagbucks, lets you earn free gift cards when you shop online.
+Plus, you can reap even more rewards by answering surveys or watching videos, if you have the time.

 Sponsored